iron-io/docs/worker/languages/dotnet/index.md

 {% endhighlight %}

 It is possible to use our [other client libraries](/worker/languages/#full_support) or even our [API](/worker/reference/api#upload_a_code_package) to upload a package, but these samples will use the CLI.

+### Create Your Configuration File

+The CLI needs a configuration file or environment variables set that tell it what your credentials are.
+We have [documentation](/worker/reference/configuration) about how this works, but for simplicity's sake, just save the following as `iron.json` in the same folder as your `.worker` file:

+{% highlight js %}
+{
+  "project_id": "INSERT YOUR PROJECT ID HERE", "token": "INSERT YOUR TOKEN HERE"
+}
+{% endhighlight %}

+You should insert your [project ID](https://hud.iron.io) and [token](https://hud.iron.io/tokens) into that `iron.json` file.
+Then, assuming you're running the commands from within the folder, the CLI will pick up your credentials and use them automatically.

 ### Write Your .NET Worker